 Also, the "Girl in the Red Truck", who Snoopy's desert-dwelling brother Spike had a crush on.
 She was eventually fleshed out for a special It's the Girl in the Red Truck, Charlie Brown that combined animation and live action, where she was named Jenny and portrayed by Charles Schulz's daughter Jill.
 (Again, the special, which wasn't as well-received as most Peanuts specials, is considered non-canonical.)

-Though the not showing adults in any form, is averted in the fourth movie, Bon Voyage, Charlie Brown (And don't come back) in which it shows a female voice speaking through the airport intercom, Charlie Brown's father in a war photo (Looks exactly like Charlie Brown except taller), and a girl's uncle (The main antagonist) who is fully voiced (But granted you only see him as a silhouette)
+Though the not showing adults in any form, is averted in the fourth movie, Bon Voyage, Charlie Brown (And Don't Come Back!!) in which it shows a female voice speaking through the airport intercom, Charlie Brown's grandfather in a war photo (Looks exactly like Charlie Brown except taller), and a girl's uncle (The main antagonist) who is fully voiced (But granted you only see him as a silhouette), among others.